Round Cut Diamonds

 - SI1 or above in clarity

-Most consumers tend to choose round brilliant cut diamonds because it meets their modern concepts of aesthetics.
-Round brilliant cut diamonds have tighter mosaic of light and dark patterns with longer lower half facets which gemologists categorize as “splintery” pattern.
+Most consumers tend to choose round brilliant-cut diamonds because they meet their modern conception of aesthetics.
+Round brilliant cut diamonds have a tight mosaic of light and carry dark patterns with longer lower half facets that gemologists term “splintery”.

-The older cuts like the old European cut have small table, large culet, steep crown, and shorter lower half facets, which gives them a “blocky” or “checkerboard” pattern.
-In spite of their beauty, it is quite difficult to judge them against modern round brilliant cut diamonds due to differences in their proportions.
+The older cuts, say, the old European cut, on the other hand, has a small table, large culet, steep crown, and shorter lower half facets which gives them a “blocky” or “checkerboard” pattern.
+It is necessary to add here that despite their beauty, judging them against modern round brilliant cut diamonds is not practical due to differences in their proportions.

 The Gemological Institute of America introduced the cut grading system for unmodified round brilliant cut diamonds.
-In order to distinguish between the older style brilliant cut diamonds, the term “unmodified round brilliant” is used for a symmetrical round cut diamond which has 58 facets and is cut according to the modern standards.
+In order to distinguish between the older style brilliant-cut diamonds and the ones now in vogue, the term “unmodified round brilliant” is used for a symmetrical round cut diamond that has 58 facets and is cut according to the modern standards.

-GIA uses five cut grades including Excellent, Very Good, Good, Fair, and Poor to determine the cut of a round cut diamond.
-AGS on the hand uses six cut grades by adding "ideal cut" to the equilibrium.
+The GIA uses five cut grades including excellent, very good, good, fair, and poor to determine the cut of a round cut diamond.
+The AGS, on the other hand, uses six cut grades by adding "ideal cut" to the equilibrium.